-From your Account Settings page, you can modify the default settings for your account, as well as change your account information or view log in activity.
+The Account Settings page is where you modify the default settings for your account, change your account information or view log in activity.
 These settings apply only to your account, and if you are part of a Business or Enterprise organization, can be overridden by the settings set by an enterprise account administrator.
 This topic contains the following sections:

-- Home Page - Change the default home screen of your Box account, the first page you see when you log in.
+Determines the default home page of your Box account, the first page you see when you log in.
+Select from:

 Login and Email Addresses

 The Login and Email Addresses section contains your default email address, as well as any additional email addresses you've added to your account.
 In this section, you can update your email address.
 You can also link multiple email addresses to the same account in Box.
 Any collaboration invites that go to these secondary email addresses (or Email Aliases) will get funneled into your primary Box account.
 This also prevents anyone from creating a new Box account using that email address.
 Other users only see your primary email address and all notifications from Box continue to be sent to your primary address.
 You can also use the secondary email to log in if the single sign-on feature is configured to look for the secondary email instead of the primary email.

 To add an email address:

 - Click Add More Emails.